 WHAT IS A NEWBORN CARE SPECIALIST?

 A Newborn Care Specialist (NCS) is a care professional with a unique combination of specialized skills and advanced education to provide expert care for infants as well as education for their parents.
-Typically, an NCS will work with a family for the first 12 weeks of a child’s life, but many are open to continuing care for extended periods beyond the three-month mark.
-An NCS may offer consultations, overnight sleep conditioning support, daytime newborn care, or 24/7 support.
+Most NCS tend to be sleep based, having advanced expertise on sleep conditioning, the act of creating healthy sleep habits from day one and encouraging independent sleep.
+Typically, an NCS will work with a family for the first 12-16 weeks of a child’s life, but some are open to continuing care for extended periods beyond the three-month mark.
+An NCS may offer consultations, overnight sleep conditioning support, daytime newborn care and education, or 24/7/travel support.
 An NCS often works with a goal of establishing a daytime routine that works for your baby and your family while also helping your baby learn to sleep through the night (7pm-7am) by approximately 12 weeks old.
 A Newborn Care Specialist provides you with information on the most effective techniques to care for your baby that follow the latest recommendations from the American Academy of Pediatrics (AAP), Center for Disease Control (CDC), World Health Organization (WHO), and many other professional health organizations.

 An NCS takes pride in providing you the peace of mind you need to get a great night’s sleep and answers to all of your questions.